Jesse Stone: No Remorse: Main plot

 The film begins with the shooting murder of a young man at night as he opens his car door in a parking garage.
-Jesse Stone is introduced who, after his suspension as chief of police, has sunk into seclusion and alcoholism.
+Jesse Stone, following his suspension as chief of police, has sunk into seclusion and alcoholism.
 Ordered not to communicate with his former subordinates while on suspension, he has been out of touch with everyone.
 Eventually his colleague Rose, an officer, becomes concerned and asks Stone's friend Captain Healy, the State Police Homicide Commander, to check in on him.
-Healy is recovering from gunshot wounds and supposed to be on medical leave but, as he tells Stone, he’s taking his leave at his office.
+Healy is recovering from gunshot wounds and supposed to be on medical leave but, as he tells Stone, he's taking his leave at his office.
 Healy finds Stone disheveled, drunk, and despondent.
 Shortly after Healy arrives, Stone receives a phone call from his ex-wife Jenn, so Healy leaves.
 Jenn tells Jesse that she needs to talk because she and Elliot had a fight.
-Angered, Jesse tells Jenn that they shouldn’t speak anymore, and rips out the phone.
+Angered, Jesse tells Jenn that they shouldn't speak anymore, and rips out the phone.
 Later he buys a cell phone, which Rose helps him program.
 He gives the number only to her and a few others.
 Jesse and Rose are becoming close.

 After a second murder in a parking garage, Healy asks Jesse to work as a private consultant to the Boston police department on the investigation.
 He does this partly to help his friend, but he also needs Stone's experience.
-Jesse soon learns that the first victim had ties to Boston mob boss, Gino Fish.
+Jesse soon learns that the first victim had ties to Boston mob boss Gino Fish.
 When Stone questions Fish about the man, he denies knowing him, as does his secretary Alan.
 After a third murder, Jesse questions Fish again, who admits that he knew the first victim, but that he hadn't seen him for a couple of days before the murder.
 Alan confirms this.
 Later Stone meets with Sister Mary John, taking her to dinner.
 He asks if Alan or Gino had been trying to recruit young girls, but she hints that the men are gay.
-He learns that Milly’s, where the first victim had been on the night he was killed, was a gay bar, and a favorite destination of Alan and Gino.
+He learns that Milly's, where the first victim had been on the night he was killed, was a gay bar, and a favorite destination of Alan and Gino.
 He suspects that Alan saw Gino and the first victim together there.

-With thought, Stone begins to think that Alan may have murdered the first victim out of jealousy.
+With thought, Stone begins to suspect that Alan may have murdered the first victim out of jealousy.
 To prevent the personal connection being discovered, he murdered two more people (a woman, then a man) to make the events appear to be related and due to a serial killer.
 Stone confronts Gino, and later Alan with his conclusions.
 Stone calls Alan and sets up a meeting at Milly's.
 Alan retrieves the murder weapon and throws it off a pier before meeting Stone.
 At Milly's Stone sees Alan being killed in a hit and run.
 Stone and Healy later speculate that Gino ordered the hit, fearing that any confession by Alan would reveal that the crime boss was gay and endanger his underworld reputation.